The Gospel of Thomas

 The Apostle Thomas

-History knows Thomas as the Doubter, the one who needs to feel and touch the wounds of Jesus before believing.
+History knows Thomas as the 'Doubter', the one who needs to feel and touch the wounds of Jesus before believing.
 And yet here we have a gospel that positions him as the brightest and most insightful of Jesus's followers.

 Gospel of Thomas – Introduction, History & Key Themes

 The Gospel of Thomas is one of the most intriguing early Christian texts.
 Unlike the four canonical gospels, it presents no narrative of Jesus’ birth, life, death, or resurrection.
-Instead, it gathers 114 sayings of Jesus – some familiar, some unique, and many deeply mystical – offering an alternative perspective on early Christian spirituality and the Kingdom of the One.
+Instead, it gathers 114 sayings of Jesus – some familiar, some unique, and many deeply mystical – offering an alternative perspective on early Christian spirituality and Unitivism.
+This introduction to the Gospel of Thomas explores its history, why it is not in the Bible, its key themes, and the nature of its sayings.

 What Is the Gospel of Thomas?

 The Gospel of Thomas is a collection of sayings attributed to Jesus, transmitted in the voice of “Didymus Judas Thomas.”
 It is often described as a “sayings gospel” because it contains almost no narrative.
 Each saying, or logion, is numbered and presented as a short, often enigmatic teaching.
+Scholars generally date the core of the Gospel of Thomas to the early second century, though I advocate for an earlier date.
+About half of its sayings parallel those in Matthew, Mark and Luke, with the other half being new and altogether different.

 History of the Gospel of Thomas